cyclus/cyclus.github.com/usrdoc/main.rst

 ------------

 An instruction manual for :doc:`../basics/get_and_build` is provided.
-Questions having to do with this process may be directed to the `Cyclus Developer's List <cyclus-dev.googlegroups.com>`_.
+Questions having to do with this process may be directed to cyclus-dev@googlegroups.com .

 Model Definitions
 -----------------